manuelmolinaf/products-promotions-app/README.md

 ## Application Description

 The app is designed to display a horizontal list of products in a card-like design.
 Each product card displays the product's image, title, and price attributes.
-In addition, there is a button
+In addition, there is a button to apply promotions to the products if it applies.